Owner / Operator, Restaurant Salary

 Common Career Paths for Owner / Operator, Restaurant

-Restaurant Owners sometimes move into a Food and Beverage Director role, where the salary is similar.
+Restaurant Owners who move into a Food and Beverage Director role might bring in a slightly lower salary; Food and Beverage Directors earn $62K a year on average.
 Restaurant Owners most often move into positions as Restaurant General Managers or Restaurant Managers.
-Restaurant General Managers actually earn $22K less on average, however, and Restaurant Managers earn $29K less per year than Restaurant Owners do.
+Restaurant General Managers actually earn $25K less on average, however, and Restaurant Managers earn $32K less per year than Restaurant Owners do.

 Pay by Experience Level for Owner / Operator, Restaurant